-How to use the Arduino IDE: A Beginners guide.
+How to use the Arduino IDE: A Beginners guide - Find out why Arduino is so popular.
 Quickly learn the

 most important parts of the IDE; Edit and Program your Arduino Uno in